shenxiangzhuang/beer/README.md

-# thorn-bird
-The Thorn Bird: Challgenging Problems in Probability and Statistics
+# Thorn Bird: Challenging Problems in Probability and Statistics